 Lie 13: Progress Never Ends.
 Gaining Muscle Is a Perpetual Process

 When you first start training, you think that the ride will continue forever.
 You add weight consistently and consider those who experience lack of progress losers who don’t try hard enough.
 You believe you’re special just like everyone else.
-You feel like you will be the one to finally break the records… naturally of course.
+You think that you will break the records… naturally of course.
 You watch the motivational videos and feel like no one can beat you.

 “I will show you how great I am,” you repeat.